 There are so many positives to this trip that I could go on and on for thousands more words listing all the little details that made this Galapagos trip so special for me.
 I hope you can simply experience the islands for yourself, and I highly recommend you do it aboard the M/V Santa Cruz!

 This Galapagos cruise review was written by an AdventureSmith Explorations crew member.
+The Santa Cruz is on our curated list of Galapagos Family Cruises.
 Read all our Small Ship Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.